Oh no! My toddler is playing in bed! Do this for a good night's sleep

 - Don't make rhythm decisions based on one or even two days.
 If he or she has a lot of playtime once a day, that's okay.

-Ultimately, you know your baby best and what is 'too much' for one baby is not for another.
+Ultimately, you know your baby best and what's "too much" for one baby may not be for another.